-How can the dialogue of holiday triggers expand to include supporters?
+How can the discussion of holiday triggers expand to include supporters?

 While many of my blog and social media posts discuss this need in greater detail, here are a few suggestions:

-- Recognize the important and sometimes, overwhelming role the partner, the friends, and the family unit play.
+- Recognize the important role the partner, the friends and the family unit play.

 - Recognize supporters need grounding strategies tool.
 If you provide resources to a survivor, perhaps pass them onto the supporter.

 - Don’t assume the individual supporter knows how to handle situations when a loved one is overwhelmed (most don’t).

 - Don’t assume the couple knows what to do when there is overwhelm.